astropy/astropy/docs/modeling/models.rst

 Instantiating and Evaluating Models
 -----------------------------------

-In general models are instantiated by supplying the parameter values that define that instance of the model to the constructor, as demonstrated in the section on :ref:`modeling-parameters`.
+In general, models are instantiated by supplying the parameter values that define that instance of the model to the constructor, as demonstrated in the section on :ref:`modeling-parameters`.

 Additionally, a `~astropy.modeling.Model` instance may represent a single model with one set of parameters, or a :ref:`Model set <modeling-model-sets>` consisting of a set of parameters each representing a different parameterization of the same parametric model.
-For example one may instantiate a single Gaussian model with one mean, standard deviation, and amplitude.
-Or one may create a set of N Gaussians, each one of which would be evaluated on, for example, a different plane in an image cube.
+For example, you may instantiate a single Gaussian model with one mean, standard deviation, and amplitude.
+Or you may create a set of N Gaussians, each one of which would be evaluated on, for example, a different plane in an image cube.